Darakah/obsidian-comments-plugin/README.md

 ----
 ![settings](https://raw.githubusercontent.com/Darakah/obsidian-comments-plugin/main/settings.png)

-## Release Notes:

-### v0.2.0

-- Sticky bookmark-like display of comment pop-ups

 ## To-Do:
-- [x] Sticky better display of comment pop-ups
-- [ ] Find a way to make links work from sidepanel to jump to section of origin
+- Find a way to make links work from sidepanel to jump to section of origin
+- Sticky better display of comment pop-ups

 ## Credits:
-Thanks to the obsidian discord community that helped me put this together, especially the developers that put up with my questions.
+Thanks to the obsidian discord community that helped me put this together, especially the developers that put up with my noob questions.